Understand Kilimanjaro Beyond the Climb

 From Stella Point, trekkers are rewarded with a dramatic view of Mawenzi — Kilimanjaro’s second highest volcanic cone

-Shira – The Oldest and Eroded Cone
+Shira – The Oldest and Collapsed Cone

 • Status: Extinct